 How far from Bangkok or civilization?

-Now that the sky-train has extended to Soi Bearing (and is currently under construction to go even deeper into Samut Prakarn) making the journey into Central Bangkok is no great hassle.
-I can get from my house to the Sukhumwit Asoke area in about 30 minutes door-to-door (15 mins by taxi and 15 mins by skytrain)
+Now that the sky-train Sukhumwit line has extended deeper into Samut Prakarn, making the journey into Central Bangkok is no great hassle.
+I can get from my house to the Sukhumwit Asoke area in about 30 minutes door-to-door.

 To many people, Samut Prakarn is a separate entity to Bangkok but to others it could almost be described as a Bangkok suburb.